HHLA: Overview

 As of 31 December 2019, the company employed 6,296 people worldwide, and generated revenue of €1.38 billion.

 Shares in the Port Logistics subgroup ("Class A shares") have been listed since November 2007.
 Class A shares in HHLA were included in the MDAX from 2008 to 2013 before becoming part of the SDAX in June 2013.
 The Real Estate subgroup covers the company's properties that are not specific to port handling, with its shares listed as "Class S".
 These cannot be freely traded and are entirely owned by the City of Hamburg.
 HHLA's administrative headquarters is known as the Speicherstadtrathaus.

-Business segments

 Container

 HHLA operates three of the four container terminals in the Port of Hamburg: